 Constipation - self-care

 Constipation is when you do not pass stool as often as you normally do.
-Your stool becomes hard and dry, and it is difficult to pass.
+Your stool may become hard and dry, and it can be difficult to pass.

 Signs, Symptoms, and Causes

 You might feel bloated and have pain, or you might have to strain when you try to go.

 Some medicines, and even some vitamins, can make you constipated.
 You can get constipated if you do not get enough fiber, drink enough water, or get enough exercise.
 You can also get constipated if you put off going to the bathroom even though you have the urge to go.

 Try to get to know your normal bowel movement pattern, so that you can prevent constipation and keep it from getting worse.

 Exercise regularly.
 Drink more water and eat more fiber.
 Try to walk, swim, or do something active at least 3 or 4 times a week.